Kikuko Inoue

-Kikuko Inoue (井上 喜久子, Inoue Kikuko), is a Japanese voice actress, singer and narrator.
+Kikuko Inoue (井上 喜久子, Inoue Kikuko) is a Japanese voice actress, singer and narrator.
 She has been part of the singing groups DoCo and Goddess Family Club.
 She is also the founder and manager of her voice-acting company, Office Anemone.
 Inoue tends to play the "perfect girlfriend" or "motherly" role in many series, but has also played more sultry and provocative roles.

 Biography

 Inoue's vocal roles are usually female characters characterized as dignified, reserved, beautiful, kind, regal, mature or domestic.
 For example, Belldandy, a goddess who is kind, compassionate and skilled at domestic tasks.
 Kasumi Tendo is an older sister who has taken over domestic duties after the death of her mother, and who acts as a counterbalance to the more rambunctious members of her family.
 Notably, both Kasumi and Belldandy are almost parallels of each other due to their roles as domestics in a home which could explode into chaos at any moment.
 She also plays Rune Venus in El-Hazard, a princess and leader of her country; as well as Kazami Mizuho in Please Teacher!, a sensible, strong-hearted alien agent in charge of observing humanity that ends up falling in love with an earthling.
 In the video game Danganronpa V3: Killing Harmony, she voices as Kirumi Tojo aka "The Ultimate Maid" A loyal and serious Ultimate who takes care of both chores and the students during the Killing School Semester, who goes by the saying "duty before self"; This role also exposes Kikuko's love of maids.
-When she thinks of maid characters, she always tend to imagine them as a lighthearted one, but Kirumi is definitely the type of an amazing perfectionist whose only cred is "selfless devotion".
+When she thinks of maid characters, she always tends to imagine them as a lighthearted one, but Kirumi is definitely the type of an amazing perfectionist whose only cred is "selfless devotion".
 Inoue also said that she can be a little bit nervous playing as Kirumi in the official Artbook Character Profile.
 And on May 12, 2020, Kikuko cosplayed as Kirumi for Maid Day.